 hair pulling alone affects 1%, or about 3 million people

 in the US .
 BRFBs are highly comorbid.

 Studies have shown that as many as 70% of those with one BRFB will have

 While often impairing, affecting medical health and/or disfiguring, these symptoms are frequently reported but often not observed in clinical settings.
 This makes diagnosis, as well as treatment planning and monitoring, exceedingly difficult.
 Clinicians need data on BFRB frequency and timing for the purposes of diagnosis, treatment planning and monitoring, while patients need immediate, real-time feedback to make behavioral therapies more effective.

-The Tingle is currently a prototype.
-We are currently seeking opportunities to commercialize (manufacture and distribute) the Tingle for widespread use.
+Our gesture recognition device is currently a prototype.
+We are currently seeking opportunities to commercialize (manufacture and distribute) the device for widespread use.